Mai Shiranui: Conception and creation

 Comparison of her standing idle animation in Fatal Fury 2 (left) and The King of Fighters '94 (right).
 Mai has been cited as one of the first examples of breast physics in video games, and it has been regarded as a significant part of her character's positive reception as a whole.

 Introduced in the 1992 SNK developed fighting game Fatal Fury 2, the character was originally conceived as a male ninja simply named Ninja Master.
 However, after the character's concept was about sixty percent realized, a request was put in to include a female character, and they scrapped their original idea, retaining the ninja identity while developing several character concepts.
 In terms of personality, they wanted her to be strong-willed woman who made most of her own equipment, and to have a taste in heavy metal music, particularly the band Pantera.
+At the same time, they wanted her seen as a confident fighter that knew when to back off, and while she gave a hard first impression she was meant to be ladylike and kind-hearted.

-Standing 165 cm (5 ft 5 in) tall, Mai is a Japanese woman with measurements of 87-55-91 cm (34-22-36 in).
+Standing tall, Mai is a Japanese woman with measurements of 87-55-91 cm (34-22-36 in).
+Designed by Takuya "T.Y."
+Yamashita, he stated the hardest problem was figuring out how to "express a girl's body shape", and put extra emphasis on the impact of her bust and hips so her appearance would emphasize her proportions and sexiness.
 Her long brown hair is worn in a ponytail style, with bangs that frame her face and an ornate hairpin holding it in place.
 Her outfit consists of a red uwagi with extended loincloth, while a decorative sash tied to form a butterfly musubi dangles from behind her.
 While matching fingerless gloves and red tabi cover her hands and feet, the lower portion of the uwagi ends similarly to a leotard with the back pulled tightly between her buttocks.
 The outfit exposes a significant part of her body, particularly her hips, cleavage and the sides of her breasts.
 While the development team originally gave her a sterner appearance in Fatal Fury 2, they softened it in her subsequent appearances.

 She was originally intended to be excluded from the game's sequel, Fatal Fury 3 and replaced with another female character, Alice Chrystler.
 However, due to heavy fan request, Mai returned instead.
 Several redesigns were considered for her appearance in the game, including a full armored appearance in heavy ninja gear, before changing her attire to incorporate a bustier.
 When asked if this was done to reduce the amount of exposure from her outfit, the development team responded there was "no reason in particular".
 Subsequent games however reverted to her previous design, which has remained mostly consistent since with minimal changes.